A Note on the Role of Aggregate Demand in Ricardo

 Abstract

-In the voluminous secondary literature on Ricardo’s political economy, there is no role for aggregate demand.
-Through a close reading of Ricardo’s Principles of Political Economy and Notes on Malthus, this paper argues that aggregate demand – defined as investment and consumption in the aggregate – matters in Ricardo notwithstanding his special assumption that saving is investment.
-After presenting Ricardo’s methodology through the distinct determinants of ‘value and riches’, the motives to accumulate and produce, and the saving-is-investment assumption, the scope of Say’s Law in Ricardo is laid out.
-Subsequently, through an exposition of his commentary on gluts and ‘extension of the market’, the theoretical possibility of aggregate demand deficiency in Ricardo is outlined.
+In the voluminous secondary literature on Ricardo’s political economy, there is little recognition of a role for aggregate demand.
+Through a close reading of Ricardo’s Principles of Political Economy and Notes on Malthus, this paper argues that aggregate demand—defined as aggregate investment and consumption—does matter in Ricardo’s framework, notwithstanding his special assumption that saving equals investment.
+After presenting Ricardo’s methodology through the distinct determinants of ‘value and riches’, the motives to accumulate and produce, and the saving-is-investment assumption, the scope of Say’s Law in Ricardo is examined.
+Subsequently, through an analysis of his commentary on gluts and the ‘extension of the market’, the paper outlines the theoretical possibility of aggregate demand deficiency in Ricardo’s work.

 Item Type: Article